 |

-Today, you are likely to spend a great deal of time calling an endless list of 800 numbers looking to buy either a T-shirt commemorating last Friday (you know why) or a rotisserie oven that can also toast bread.
-Be on the lookout for pencil sharpeners with an attitude.
+Today, you are likely to spend a great deal of time watching infomercials wanting to buy either a computer that can play music and burn CDs or a T-shirt commemorating last Friday (you know why).
+Be on the lookout for the happiest person in the room.
 Your Complete Scope

 This isn't me!
 What am I?